clipboard-ai/cai-landingpage/public/docs/usage/destinations.md

 Destinations can receive AI-processed text (after an action runs) or your raw clipboard text directly.

+> [!CAUTION]
+> **Shell Command and AppleScript destinations execute code on your Mac with your user-level permissions.** They can modify files, send network requests, and control other applications.
+Only create these destinations if you understand exactly what the script does.
+Never paste commands from untrusted sources.
+The authors of Cai are not responsible for any damage or data loss caused by user-created scripts.

 ## Destination Types

 | Type | Use Case | Example |